karikiram/Ingemark/README.md

    GRANT ALL PRIVILEGES ON DATABASE productsdb TO myuser;
    \q
    ```
-   If you want to use a different database name, user or password, make sure to update the `application.properties`
+   If you want to use a different database name, user or password, make sure to update the `application.properties`.
 8. Clone the repository:
    ```bash
    git clone https://github.com/karikiram/Ingemark.git